contentReady to start your very first niche website? Follow along and build it the right way.

 Right now, you’re on my site, RankXL.com.

 Rankxl.com is my domain name.
-I decided on that name and registered it myself when I decided to start this blog.
+I decided on that name and registered it myself when I decided to start this website.

-Think of domain names as addresses.
-To give directions to your you would give somebody your address, right?
+Think of domain names as home addresses.
+To give directions to your home you would give somebody your address, right?

 Well domain names act as the same way.
-To get to my blog you enter in my blog address, which is rankxl.com.
+To get to my website you enter in my blog address, which is rankxl.com.

 That’s all you need to know about domain names right now.